firesim/firesim/docs/MIDAS/Overview.rst

 FPGA-prototype that *may* increase FPGA resource use, decrease fmax, and decrease overall simulation throughput [#]_.
-Those looking to develop soft-cores or develop a complete FPGA-based platform with their own boards and I/O devices would be best served by implementing their design on an FPGA.
+Those looking to develop soft-cores or develop a complete FPGA-based platform with their own boards and I/O devices would be best served by implementing their design directly on an FPGA.
 For those looking to building a system around Rocket-Chip, we'd suggest looking at `SiFive's Freedom platform <https://github.com/sifive/freedom>`_ to start.